astroDimitrios/git-working-practices/episodes/06-conflict.md

 ## Resolving Conflicts

-We're going to resolve the conflict by merging in our `main` branch into our feature branch `7_add-citation-fitzroy`:
+We're going to resolve the conflict by merging in the `main` branch into our feature branch `7_add-citation-fitzroy`:

 ```mermaid